linc680/BSE_Template_Portfolio/index.md

 # Handheld Game Console Project
 # Summary
 For my starter project, I chose to build a handheld game console.
+The project combines multiple different components in order to capture inputs, display them on an LED display, and keep track of score.

 <!--# Other Resources/Examples
 One of the best parts about Github is that you can view how other people set up their own work.
 Here are some past BSE portfolios that are awesome examples.
 You can view how they set up their portfolio, and you can view their index.md files to understand how they implemented different portfolio components.